zhongqingsong/reactivedrop_translations/PROGRESS.md

 # Non curated languages
 These languages have not been substantially updated since the start of the Reactive Drop translation project.
+If you are fluent in one of these (or the ones above) and would like to contribute, don't hesitate to ask for directions :)
 ❌ czech
 ❌ danish
 ❌ dutch